firmai/ImputeGAP/docs/generation/source/tutorials.rst

 ---------

 The library provides insights into the algorithm's behavior by identifying the features that impact the imputation results.
-It trains a regression model to predict imputation results across various methods and uses SHapley Additive exPlanations (`SHAP <https://shap.readthedocs.io/en/latest/>`_) to reveal how different time series features influence the model’s predictions.
+It trains a regression model to predict imputation results across various methods and uses SHapley Additive exPlanations (`SHAP <https://shap.readthedocs.io/en/latest/>`_) to measure how different time series features influence the model’s predictions.

 Let's illustrate the explainer using the CDRec algorithm and MCAR missingness pattern: